["trends"]

 Peach Bellini from above with half a peach and mint

 The Bellini is a classic 2-ingredient Champagne cocktail best made during peach season in summer.
 With so many peach-producing regions across the US, you can make these seasonal summer Champagne cocktails with the right balance of flavors.
-While not strictly a ‘Champagne’ cocktail, this classic Italian cocktail is made with prosecco instead.
+While not strictly a ‘Champagne’ cocktail, this classic Italian cocktail is made with Prosecco instead.
 Pink and pretty as a peach, serve these as your welcome drink of choice this summer.

 4. Mimosa Margarita